outreachy/website/docs/onboarding-coordinator-flow.md

   - [ ] Mentors should get periodic email reminders if they have Saved but not Submitted their project

 - [ ] [Page] Community landing page
-  - [ ] Customized link and CSS for GSoC communities

 - [ ] [Page] Project page
   - [ ] Details hidden - please apply as an Outreachy applicant to see details
-  - [ ] Customized link and CSS for GSoC communities
   - [ ] 'Apply to co-mentor this project' -> login -> mentor sign-up